millerStudentCouncil/millerStudentCouncil.github.io/BTSB.md

 *Rock Climbing wall!

 Video game fest in the MP room!

-MP is going to be filled with Consoles, and you can play for FREE.
+MP room is going to be filled with Consoles, and you can play for FREE.

 ##Everyone is Welcome!!!
 Every non-Miller person you bring, you get 1 HOMEROOM POINT!